XpiritBV/hol-xamarin-beyond-the-basics/hol/hol-05/Readme.md

 ## <a name="2"></a>4.
 Discover how to use the data in the various tools

-When you created the AppCenter implementation, you can goto either the Andoid or iOS app that you defined there and goto the analytics tab to view the data.
+When you created the AppCenter implementation, you can go to either the Andoid or iOS app that you defined there and go to the analytics tab to view the data.
 You can see a screenshot below of the data that is shown after running the Android app.

 # TODO: Screenshots here!!!

-when you created the firebase implementation, then you can face a challenge that the event data is not shown immediately.
-So how can we see the event data that we send is actualy recieved?
+When you created the firebase implementation, then you could face a challenge that the event data is not shown immediately.
+So how can we see the event data that we send is actually received?

-For Android this can be done, by issueing a commandline and tell the Android Debug tools that we are running the simulation in debug mode and we want the data to be expedited in the tools.
+For Android this can be done, by issueing a command line command and tell the Android Debug tools that we are running the simulation in debug mode and we want the data to be expedited in the tools.
 This is done by running the following command:

 `adb shell setprop debug.firebase.analytics.app com.yourcompany.conferenceapp`